-- As a follow up, EFH analysts asked for confirmation that their efforts were an improvement that helped address the SA's concerns to the extent possible as offered by the EFH analysts at this time.
-The SA was also informed that the revised Atka mackerel chapters for the NOAA Technical Memoranda (AI, EBS, and GOA) and the final version of this report with detailed comments/responses would be shared with them when available before the February 2022 SSC meeting.
-The SA was invited to have a conversation and, if unavailable to meet, requested to let the EFH analysts know if the information provided has helped address their concerns. - Note: See GOA Atka mackerel for the comments/responses from the follow-up communication between the EFH analysts and the SA, upon sharing the revised Atka mackerel results for all regions.
+• As a follow up, EFH analysts asked for confirmation that their efforts were an improvement that helped address the SA's concerns to the extent possible as offered by the EFH analysts at this time.
+The SA was also informed that the revised Atka mackerel EFH NOAA Technical Memo chapters (AI, EBS, and GOA) and the final version of this report with detailed comments/responses would be shared with them when available before the February 2022 SSC meeting.
+The SA was invited to have a conversation and, if unavailable to meet, requested to let the EFH analysts know if the information provided has helped address their concerns.

+Note: See GOA Atka mackerel for the comments/responses from the follow-up communication between the EFH analysts and the SA, upon sharing the revised Atka mackerel results for all regions.

-3.2.3 Greenland turbot & Kamchatka flounder
+Greenland turbot & Kamchatka flounder